xphx/master-thesis/background/main.typ

   caption: [Drawing and rasterizing two completely overlapping triangles.
 The edge pixels will assume a brown color instead of a green one due to conflating pixel coverage and opacity]
 ) <conflation_figure>

 Since the green triangle completely overlaps the red one, there should be no visible red paint.
-However, upon rasterization, the following happens: When we first draw the red triangle, we use an opacity of 50% for the pixels that are only partially covered by the shape.
+However, upon rasterization, the following happens: When we first draw the red triangle, we use an opacity of 50% for the pixels that are only partially covered by the red shape.
 The same happens when drawing the second triangle in green.
 The crucial point here is that since we previously _converted_ pixel coverage to color opacities for the edge pixels, we will compose a green pixel with 50% opacity on top of a red pixel with 50% opacity, resulting in a brownish color along the edges instead of a fully green one.

 == Complex paints